 A comment keyword flow captures volume from feed posts.
 A Story reply flow captures high-intent users from Stories.
 Each trigger reaches a different segment of your audience at a different moment.
 Inrō runs all six simultaneously with separate analytics per flow.

 A single question after the first message, "What's your biggest challenge with X?", routes high-intent contacts to a purchase or booking path and low-intent contacts to a nurture sequence.
-Inrō's Scenario builder branches the flow based on the reply.
+Inrō's Scenario builder and AI Agent branches the flow based on the reply.
 Qualified contacts convert at 12–20% versus 5–8% for unqualified flows.

-Inrō's Analytics dashboard shows where contacts stop responding inside a flow — which message got opened but not clicked, which question got answered but not followed through.
+Inrō's Analytics dashboard shows where contacts stop responding inside a flow, which message got opened but not clicked, which question got answered but not followed through.
 A high open rate on message 1 combined with a low reply rate on message 2 means the follow-up question is the problem.
 A high reply rate that does not convert points to the offer or the handoff.
 Fixing one specific step outperforms rebuilding the entire flow.

 Contacts who triggered a flow but never converted sit in Inrō's CRM tagged by entry point.
 A monthly DM Campaign to this segment (a new angle, a new offer, or a simple check-in) averages 12–28% response rate with no new content required.